asherk7/Neural-Network-From-Scratch/README.md

 ## Usage
 1. Make sure you have the required libraries above.
+2. Download the CIFAR-10 dataset, rename it to `data`, and place it in the same directory as the script.
+The dataset can be downloaded from [here](https://www.cs.toronto.edu/~kriz/cifar.html).
-2. Run the cifar script to train the model:
+3. Run the cifar script to train the model:
    ```bash
    python cifar.py
    ```
-3. The model will be trained on the CIFAR-10 dataset, and you can monitor the training process through the printed metrics.
+4. The model will be trained on the CIFAR-10 dataset, and you can monitor the training process through the printed metrics.
-4. After training, the model's performance will be evaluated on the test set, and results will be displayed.
+5. After training, the model's performance will be evaluated on the test set, and results will be displayed.

 ---